So you want to host a dinner party?... Here's how to effortlessly!

 Offer a welcome glass of bubbly upon guests' arrival.

+Make a meal you've mastered, not something new.
 Do not try to make souffle for the first time!
 Tonight is not the night.
 Make a dish you can cook with your eyes closed - the likelihood of something going wrong is low.
 Your guests will be far more impressed by a dish that's well prepared versus something obscure or unusual.

 Set the mood with candlelight.